 24th of March: Over a thousand Montenegrin citizens returned back to the country after its borders were closed due to the Covid-19 outbreak.

-25th of March: Due to cluster of people infected by COVID-19 the authorities have completely lockdown the the town of Tuzi and banned the residents from leaving their homes or the town.
+25th to 28th of March: Due to cluster of people infected by COVID-19 the authorities have completely lockdown the the town of Tuzi and banned the residents from leaving their homes or the town.
 EU will donate three million euros to Montenegro for emergency health care and 50 million euros for a long-term program which will be channeled into healthcare and the economy.

 1st to 4th of April: Although Montenegro hasn’t yet imposted a state of the emergency, the government has introduced the curfew hours from 7pm until 5am on weekdays and, during the weekends, the lockdown will be extended from Saturday at 1pm until Monday at 5am.
 People are concerned about the high number of medical workers being self-isolated due to the lack of protection.